HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 The schedule that you will need to change your air filters depends on factors such as your home’s location, activity, and the presence of pets.

-For most homes, the air filter will need to be changed every 1-3 months.
+For most homes, the air filter should be changed every 1-3 months.
 However, you should check your air filter every month to see its condition and if it needs to be changed.

 Activities such as home renovations, leaving doors to the outside open, and kids playing in the house can accelerate the accumulation of dust and particles on your air filter.